Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Usage of Loghub Datasets

 The duplicate issue identification problem can be modeled as a clustering problem, while the duplicate issues are clustered into the same group based on the corresponding log messages.
 If the log messages of two issues demonstrate similar patterns (e.g., occurrence frequency, order), the two issue will be clustered in to the same group.
 The research problem of log-based duplicate issues identification is how to accurately separate the log messages (i.e., log sequences) of different issues into clusters.

 To evaluate the accuracy of log-based duplicate issues identification approaches, log datasets that contain the issue categories are needed.
-Loghub contains 2 labeled log datasets (i.e., HDFS-1 and Hadoop) that provide this information.
-Thus, loghub could be used in this regard.
+Loghub contains 3 labeled log datasets (i.e., HDFS-v1, Hadoop, Android-v2) that provide this information.
+Thus, loghub could be used for this task.